CESNET/metacentrum-user-docs/docs/software/available-soft/index.md

-# Available software
+# Full software list

 !!! todo
+    This section is to be done.
+Here a complete list (automatically generated) of software is to be placed.

+!!! note
-    This section is to be done
+    This section does not need to be done right now.

-Zde bude:

-- seznam softwaru (nejak trideny a limitovany)
-- seznam softwaru rozdeleny dle a)abecedy, b) field of interest
-- nezapomenout zopakovat, ze kompletni sesznam ziskaji pres `module av`